The essential steps for managing enrollment

 Step 5: maintaining and tracking enrollment

-There are many ways to track enrollment.
-If your enrollment is small, keeping a journal of weekly enrollment may suffice.
-You should use a method that allows you to easily identify and understand changes.
-This could be computer spreadsheet updated weekly, which will help you keep a running tally of your enrollment while showing changes from week to week or season to season.
-A more advanced option is to invest in a Child Care Management System (CCMS.)
-Using a CCMS allows you to track enrollment, daily attendance, billing, and provides a means of communicating with parents.
-Using these systems to create reports is a great way to use of the data you’ve collected.
+- A more advanced option is to invest in a Child Care Management System (CCMS).
+Using a CCMS allows you to track enrollment, daily attendance, billing, and provides a way to communicate with families.
+Using a CCMS to create reports is a great way to use of the data you’ve collected.
 It gives you an accurate and concise way to understand how enrollment trends affect your business.

 Disclaimer